 While developing the Roku application one must ensure that there is easy navigation for the people with an extensive set of interesting functionalities provided.
 Roku Developers must take care of the intuitive user interfaces and the other features that would eventually make the Roku application look awesome.

-The Roku Software Development Kit (SDK) will be using the BrightScript programming language for the development purposes.
-The Roku applications are designed to serve as the standalone entities.
-The Roku SDK services are plenty that includes networking, user interface, the video playback as well as the data management.
-Many built-in elements are present for the people to develop their Roku application from the BrightScript language.
+The Roku Software Development Kit (SDK) will be using the BrightScript programming language for development purposes.
+The Roku applications are designed to serve as standalone entities.
+The Roku SDK services include networking, user interface, video playback as well as data management.
+Many built-in elements are present for people to develop their Roku application from the BrightScript language.

 Roku TV Application Design and Development

-The basic architecture of a Roku application would be a stack like structure as shown below which depicts more about the BrightScript virtual machine, engine as well as the components.
+The basic architecture of a Roku application would be a stack-like structure as shown below which depicts more about the BrightScript virtual machine, engine as well as components.

 The major steps involved in developing the applications for Roku includes the following: